 Adult victims are encouraged to report assault but are not required by law to report, especially if they fear trauma or harm as a result.
 Reporting a sexual crime does not commit the victim to filing charges, and they can decide that later.
 However, since time is critical to the investigation, victims should report crimes as soon as possible.

-For more information, please see what to do in cases of Harassment, Abuse, or Assault.
+For more information, please see Harassment, Abuse, or Assault.